 Now it may seem obvious to most, but do NOT cut this pencil line, otherwise your sink will fall straight through.
 I then needed to create another measurement inside my rectangular drawing that once cut, would act as a lip for my sink to rest on.

-WHAT SIZE LIP DO I NEED FOR MY SINK?
+WHAT SIZE LIP DO I NEED TO FIT A KITCHEN SINK?

 The size of the lip you need to make will depend on your manufacturer’s instructions.
 What I was hesitant was, yes, my instructions said 10mm, yet on Astracast’s twitter page, they recommended 12mm.